Renewing Your CDL in Wisconsin

 Wisconsin commercial driver's licenses (CDL) are renewed for a period of 8 years.
-When the time comes to renew your CDL, you will need to go in person to your local DMV service center to apply for a renewal.
+When the time comes to renew your CDL, you will need to go in person to your local Division of Motor Vehicles service center to apply for a renewal.

 Your renewal notice should arrive in your mail 45 to 60 days before your license expires, as long as your address is current.
 Here's what you'll need to be prepared to do when you go to the DMV for your renewal:

 - Surrender your current CDL.

 - Show your Social Security card.

 - Successfully complete an eye examination.

 If you do not have your renewal notice, you will be required to complete form Driver License Application Form (MV3001), a Renewal Request and present it along with the other information.
 Have a new completed Medical Examination Report (Form 649-F), may also be a requirement.

 If you have a CDL with a hazmat endorsement, you should receive your CDL renewal notice before your CDL is set to expire, since there are additional new requirements for hazardous materials (hazmat) endorsement holders.